 Final assessment is by examination: Paper 1 Beliefs and Practices (1hr 45 mins) Paper 2 Themes (1hr 45 mins).
+(AQA a Religious Studies)

 The GCSE course examines beliefs about existence and God and how people live as a result of their beliefs.
 During the course, students will develop an understanding of beliefs, practices and ethics in two different religions.